cockroachdb/helm-charts/docs/RFCs/19042021_Cert_Management_In_CRDB_Helm_Chart.md

 ## Helm Configuration
 This section specifies the suggested changes around user input in the Helm chart

-1. Add option specifying CockroachDB to manage the certificates, `tls.certs.generator.enabled` as true/false.
+1. Add option specifying CockroachDB to manage the certificates, `tls.certs.selfSigner.enabled` as true/false.
    Enabling this option will result in CockroachDB creating Node and Client certificates using a CA(either generated or provided by the user).

-2. Add option specifying CockroachDB to use user provided CA, `tls.certs.generator.caProvided` as true/false.
+2. Add option specifying CockroachDB to use user provided CA, `tls.certs.selfSigner.caProvided` as true/false.
    Enabling this option will result in the generation of Node and Client certificates using the CA provided by the user.

-3. Add option specifying the secret name containing user provide CA, `tls.certs.generator.caSecret`.
+3. Add option specifying the secret name containing user provide CA, `tls.certs.selfSigner.caSecret`.
    The secret name specified in this option will be used as a source for user-provided CA.
-   This option is mandatory if the `tls.certs.generator.caProvided` is true.
+   This option is mandatory if the `tls.certs.selfSigner.caProvided` is true.

-4. Add option specifying the minimum certificate duration, `tls.certs.generator.minimumCertDuration` This duration will be used to validate all other certificate durations, which must be greater than this duration.
+4. Add option specifying the minimum certificate duration, `tls.certs.selfSigner.minimumCertDuration` This duration will be used to validate all other certificate durations, which must be greater than this duration.
    If this input is not provide by user,it will be derived from client/node cert duration and expiry.

-5. Add option specifying the CA certificate duration, `tls.certs.generator.caCertDuration`.
+5. Add option specifying the CA certificate duration, `tls.certs.selfSigner.caCertDuration`.
    This duration will only be used when we create our own CA. The duration value from this option will be used to set the expiry of the generated CA certificate.
    By default, the CA expiry would be set to 10 years.

-6. Add option specifying the CA certificate expiry window, `tls.certs.generator.caCertExpiryWindow` This duration will be used to rotate the CA certs before its actual expiry.
+6. Add option specifying the CA certificate expiry window, `tls.certs.selfSigner.caCertExpiryWindow` This duration will be used to rotate the CA certs before its actual expiry.

-7. Add option specifying the Client certificate duration, `tls.certs.generator.clientCertDuration`.
+7. Add option specifying the Client certificate duration, `tls.certs.selfSigner.clientCertDuration`.
    The duration value from this option will be used to set the expiry of the generated Client certificates.
 By default, Client certificate expiry would be set to 1 year.

-8. Add option specifying the Client certificate expiry window, `tls.certs.generator.clientCertExpiryWindow` This duration will be used to rotate the Client certs before its actual expiry.
+8. Add option specifying the Client certificate expiry window, `tls.certs.selfSigner.clientCertExpiryWindow` This duration will be used to rotate the Client certs before its actual expiry.

-9. Add option specifying the Node certificate duration, `tls.certs.generator.nodeCertDuration`.
+9. Add option specifying the Node certificate duration, `tls.certs.selfSigner.nodeCertDuration`.
    The duration value from this option will be used to set the expiry of the generated Node certificates.
 By default, Node certificate expiry would be set to 1 year.

-10. Add option specifying the Node certificate expiry window, `tls.certs.generator.nodeCertExpiryWindow` This duration will be used to rotate the Node certs before its actual expiry.
+10. Add option specifying the Node certificate expiry window, `tls.certs.selfSigner.nodeCertExpiryWindow` This duration will be used to rotate the Node certs before its actual expiry.

-11. Add option specifying CockroachDB to manage rotation of the generated certificates, `tls.certs.generator.rotateCerts` as true/false.
+11. Add option specifying CockroachDB to manage rotation of the generated certificates, `tls.certs.selfSigner.rotateCerts` as true/false.
     Enabling this option will result in auto-rotation of the certificates, before the expiry.

 ## Helm Input Validation

-1. If `tls.certs.generator.caProvided` is set to true, then value for `tls.certs.generator.caSecret` must be provided.
+1. If `tls.certs.selfSigner.caProvided` is set to true, then value for `tls.certs.selfSigner.caSecret` must be provided.

-2. If value for `tls.certs.generator.caSecret` is provided, secret should exist in the CockroachDB install namespace.
+2. If value for `tls.certs.selfSigner.caSecret` is provided, secret should exist in the CockroachDB install namespace.

-3. If value for `tls.certs.generator.minimumCertDuration` is not provided, it will derive from following:
+3. If value for `tls.certs.selfSigner.minimumCertDuration` is not provided, it will derive from following:
    ```
-   tls.certs.generator.minimumCertDuration = Min((tls.certs.generator.clientCertDuration - tls.certs.generator.clientCertExpiryWindow),
+   tls.certs.selfSigner.minimumCertDuration = Min((tls.certs.selfSigner.clientCertDuration - tls.certs.selfSigner.clientCertExpiryWindow),
-   (tls.certs.generator.nodeCertDuration - tls.certs.generator.nodeCertExpiryWindow))
+   (tls.certs.selfSigner.nodeCertDuration - tls.certs.selfSigner.nodeCertExpiryWindow))
    ```

-4. Value for `tls.certs.generator.caCertExpiryWindow` should be greater than `tls.certs.generator.minimumCertDuration`
+4. Value for `tls.certs.selfSigner.caCertExpiryWindow` should be greater than `tls.certs.selfSigner.minimumCertDuration`

-5. Value for `tls.certs.generator.caCertDuration` - `tls.certs.generator.caCertExpiryWindow` should be greater than `tls.certs.generator.minimumCertDuration`
+5. Value for `tls.certs.selfSigner.caCertDuration` - `tls.certs.selfSigner.caCertExpiryWindow` should be greater than `tls.certs.selfSigner.minimumCertDuration`
-   `tls.certs.generator.clientCertDuration` - `tls.certs.generator.clientCertExpiryWindow` and `tls.certs.generator.nodeCertDuration` - `tls.certs.generator.nodeCertExpiryWindow`
+   `tls.certs.selfSigner.clientCertDuration` - `tls.certs.selfSigner.clientCertExpiryWindow` and `tls.certs.selfSigner.nodeCertDuration` - `tls.certs.selfSigner.nodeCertExpiryWindow`
-   should also be greater than `tls.certs.generator.minimumCertDuration`.
+   should also be greater than `tls.certs.selfSigner.minimumCertDuration`.

 ## Implementation Details

 ### Helm Components:

-When `tls.certs.generator.enabled` is set to `true`, the following components are created for certificate generation and rotation:
+When `tls.certs.selfSigner.enabled` is set to `true`, the following components are created for certificate generation and rotation:
  1. Certificate Management Service as a `pre-install` job.
  2. ServiceAccount, for `pre-install` job. (deleted after pre-install hook succeeds)
  3. Role, for adding a role to perform an operation on the secret resource. (deleted after pre-install hook succeeds)